AaltoSciComp/python-for-scicomp/content/guide.rst

   idea to not "do it yourself".
 Pandas is used as a common framework, but we should point out there are plenty of other options.

-* **Visualization:** Matplotlib is getting a bit old, but is still the backbone of other plotting packages.
-We try to get forth the ideas of the matplotlib API that can be seen in other packages and the importance of scripted plots.

 * **Scripts:** The most important lesson here is to break out of Jupyter/run buttons of editors.
 If you can't make actual programs with an actual interface, you can't scale up.

-* **Dependencies:** The main point here is environments, another thing you often don't learn in courses.

 * **Scipy:** We don't cover much here (this is super short), but the point is scipy exists and the concept of wrapping existing C/fortran